May 2024

 • not require “competent engineers” to undertake tasks which would necessitate the exercise of professional judgement that is beyond their competence.
 There should be written procedures defining the extent to which “competent engineers” can exercise their judgement.
 When “competent engineers” are asked to undertake tasks which deviate from this, they should refer the matter for higher review.

-1.7 It is now widely accepted that the majority of accidents in industry generally are in some measure, attributable to human as well as technical factors in the sense that actions by people initiated or contributed to the accidents or people might have acted better to avert them.
+1.7 It is now widely accepted that the majority of accidents in industry generally are in some measure attributable to human as well as technical factors.
+People who initiated actions that caused or contributed to accidents might have acted in a more appropriate manner to prevent them.

 1.8 Notwithstanding clause 1.5, this Procedure does not attempt to make the use of any method or specification obligatory against the judgement of the competent engineer.
 Where new and better techniques are developed and proved, they should be adopted without waiting for modification of this Procedure.
 Amendments to this Procedure will be issued when necessary and their publication will be announced in the Journal of IGEM and other publications as appropriate.